The PlayStation Portable (or PSP) was released March 24, 2005 and marked Sony's first entry into the handheld gaming market.

 PSP-2000 (PSP Slim)

-During the E3 conference of 2007, Sony released several details about their first PSP hardware revision.
+During the E3 conference of 2007, Sony released several details about the PSP's first hardware revision.
 The model number is PSP-2000, then commonly referred to as the PSP Slim.
 The Slim replaced the original (or ''phat'') PSP on the market and had significant hardware changes.
 The amount of RAM in the PSP-2000 was doubled from 32 megabytes to 64 megabytes.
-(This added RAM was primarily used to decrease UMD load times, and to improve the memory limit when browsing web pages.)
+This added RAM was primarily used to decrease UMD load times, and to improve the memory limit when browsing web pages.
 The Slim's battery was manufactured to supply the same amount of playtime as the Phat battery while attaining a smaller form factor.
-The WLAN switch was moved to the top of the device, and the UMD drive was replaced with a slimmer version that requires the user to open it manually, as opposed to the spring-loaded version in the PSP-1000 that was activated using a switch.
+The WLAN switch was relocated to the top of the device, and the UMD drive now required the user to open it manually, as opposed to the spring-loaded version in the PSP-1000 that was activated using a switch.

 The PSP Slim was released in September of 2007.